tjd1234/decaboard/python/decaboard_plus/README.md

 If a key is not present in the return dictionary then a default value is used.
 Unknown keys are ignored.

-The intention is that `set_square` should always be a **pure function**: it only depends on the input parameters and not on any global variables.
+`set_square` should always be a **pure function**: it should only depend on the input parameters and not on any global variables.
 Being pure is how the function can be easily applied in parallel.
 While it is possible to make `set_square` non-pure, it is not recommended.

 There are also some helper functions available: